-Prior to enrollment, prospective students must meet one of the following requirements:
+Prior to enrollment, prospective students must meet the following requirements:

-- Provide acceptable, valid, and satisfactory proof of graduation from high school, as described in additional detail below. - Be proficient in verbal and written English.
+- Successfully completed a valid high school or equivalent, as described in additional detail below. - Be proficient in verbal and written English.
 All programs are conducted in the English language. - Be beyond the age of compulsory school attendance recognized by the state where the student resides. - Interview with admissions prior to provisional or official enrollment, meet all necessary admission requirements, complete all required admission documents and attend a financial aid appointment. - Students must successfully complete the Provisional Registration Period to officially register and be enrolled in their program. - Satisfactorily complete a Level I background check by the eighth calendar day after the start except for students enrolled in the Health Sciences - Pharmacy Technician program at the Online campus and Health Sciences - Patient Care Technician, Patient Care Technician, and the Nursing Assistant programs at the Clearwater campus.
 Whether the student has satisfactorily completed is in the sole discretion of UMA.
 Please refer to the Additional Admissions Requirements/Specific Program Information section in this catalog.
 Students may be cancelled/withdrawn if results are determined by UMA to be unsatisfactory. - Satisfactorily complete a Level I background check prior to beginning the Health Sciences Pharmacy Technician program.
-Students will be cancelled/withdrawn if results are determined by UMA to be unsatisfactory. - Satisfactorily complete a Level II background check by the eighth calendar day after the start for students enrolled in the Health Sciences - Patient Care Technician, Patient Care Technician, and Nursing Assistant programs.
+Students will be cancelled/withdrawn if results are determined by UMA to be unsatisfactory. - Satisfactorily complete a Level II background check prior to the last day of the student's provisional enrollment period for students enrolled in the Health Sciences - Patient Care Technician, Patient Care Technician, and Nursing Assistant programs.
 Students will be cancelled/withdrawn if results are determined by UMA to be unsatisfactory. - Background check requirements may, at UMA's discretion, be waived for students who are reentering or transferring programs unless listed in the Additional Admissions Requirements/Specific Program Information section in this catalog.

-To satisfy the enrollment requirement regarding acceptable, valid, and satisfactory proof of graduation from high school, prospective students must meet one of the following requirements:
+To satisfy the enrollment requirement regarding valid high school completion, prospective students must meet one of the following requirements: